 If they are members of Swim England through a club, swimmers with disabilities will be encouraged to compete alongside non-disabled swimmers in open meets from the Swim England Licensed Meets calendar.

 It is a requirement of county, regional and national meets in the Swim England calendar to include multi-classification para-swimming competitions for classes S1 – S14.

 Multi-classification races, known as MC races, are where para-swimmers compete against rivals from different classifications and receive a points scored based on how close they are to the existing British record.

 Positions are determined based on relative performance rather than time.

 There are also regional and national para-swimming competitions held specifically for swimmers with disabilities in England.

 Each of the Swim England Regions runs Para-Swimming Championships that provide an opportunity for swimmers with a physical, visual, learning or hearing impairment.

 Regional and national para-swimming competitions will include MC races, although hearing impaired swimmers (S15) will be awarded separate medals and are not included in the MC points rankings.

 British Swimming and the English Federation of Disability Sport also offer national competitions open to swimmers with a current national or international physical, visual or intellectual (S1-14) classification.

-The purpose of the certificate of swimming disability is to ensure that swimmers who are disabled but not classified are not disqualified for performing a stroke incorrectly due to their disability.
+The purpose of the Certificate of Exception is to ensure that swimmers who are disabled but not classified are not disqualified for performing a stroke incorrectly due to their disability.